Poland in the Eurovision Song Contest: 2012–2013 absence

-Return
+2014–present:

 TVP, the Polish national broadcaster has confirmed on 5 December 2013 that Poland will return to the Eurovision Song Contest in 2014.
+The country has participated every year since.

 On 25 February, it was announced that Donatan and Cleo would represent Poland with their song "My Słowianie".
 They qualified for the final placing 8th with 70 points, making it only the second time Poland has qualified for the final since 2008.
 Donatan and Cleo performed 9th in the final and ended up placing 14th out of 26, with 62 points.
 The duo fared clearly better with the televoters, finishing third in the semi-final and 5th in the final respectively.

 In 2015 TVP has selected their entry internally again by choosing Monika Kuszyńska and her song "In the Name of Love".
 She was the first ever Eurovision participant to sit in a wheelchair during her performance, due to the fact that she was paralyzed after being involved in a serious car accident in 2006.
 Kuszyńska performed last in the second semi-final on 21 May 2015 and qualified for the final placing 8th with 57 points.
 In the final, she came 23rd out of 27 acts, receiving ten points.
 Alike Donatan and Cleo, she fared clearly better with the televoters, coming fourth in the semi-final and 15th in the final respectively.

 At the beginning of October 2015, TVP confirmed its participation in the 61st Eurovision Song Contest.
-Although the original representative of the country was to be selected internally by the station's management, on January 26, 2016, TVP1 director informed that the Polish representative will be selected through national final.
+Although the original representative of the country was to be selected internally by the station's management, on January 26, 2016, TVP1 director informed that the Polish representative will be selected through a national final.
 Because of this, the Krajowe Eliminacje returned in 2016.
-Edyta Górniak and some of the biggest Polish music acts, such as Margaret, Natalia Szroeder took part in the competition with Michał Szpak winning it.
+Edyta Górniak and some of the biggest Polish music acts, such as Margaret and Natalia Szroeder, took part in the competition, with Michał Szpak winning it.
 Szpak performed second in the second semi-final on 12 May 2016, and qualified for the final by finishing in sixth place, with 151 points.
 In the final, held on 14 May 2016, he performed 12th and placed 8th out of 26 acts, with 229 points, which gave Poland their third best result ever.